Every person is unique!

 Rare and secondary forms of dementia

-Secondary dementia may occur as a result of these diseases:
+Secondary dementia can occur as a result of these diseases:

-– Parkinson’s disease -> Dementia occurs in about one-third in late stages of the disease.
+• Parkinson’s disease -> Dementia occurs in around a third of people in the late stages of the disease.

-– Chronic alcoholism or encephalitis can lead to Korsakow syndrome.
+• Chronic alcoholism or encephalitis can lead to Korsakov’s syndrome.
 In this dementia, new information is no longer stored.

 Here, dementia therapy must always take into account the primary disease.
 Vital mushrooms can then be selected according to the underlying diseases or with the goal of a higher quality of life.